Villejuif–Gustave Roussy station

-Villejuif–Gustave Roussy (/fr/) is an underground station on Line 14 and Line 15 (the latter currently under construction) of the Paris Métro.
+Villejuif–Gustave Roussy (/fr/) is an underground station on Line 14 and Line 15 (the latter currently under construction) of the Paris Metro.
 It is part of the Grand Paris Express project.
 The station is located in the town of Villejuif near the Institut Gustave Roussy, hence its name.

+History

+Villejuif–Gustave Roussy station was designed by Dominique Perrault.
 The extension of metro Line 14 opened on 24 June 2024.
 For the first few months of operation, Villejuif–Gustave Roussy served only as an emergency exit, where trains passed through without serving this station.
-As of 18 January 2025, the Line 14 platforms opened for service at Villejuif–Gustave Roussy; the Line 15 platforms are expected to be put into service at this station with the rest of the line in late 2026.
+On 18 January 2025, Line 14's platforms opened for service; Line 15's platforms are expected to be put into service at this station, along with the rest of the line's southern section, in autumn 2027.

+In November 2025, two French stations, Villejuif–Gustave Roussy and Saint-Denis–Pleyel, were included on the "World's Most Beautiful Stations List 2025" as part of the global design and architecture competition Prix Versailles.
+Seven stations in total, located in Australia, Belgium, China, France and Saudi Arabia, were nominated for their "remarkable architectural ambition" and announced at UNESCO Headquarters.
+In December 2025, the Villejuif–Gustave Roussy station won the Prix Versailles, with Emma Watson serving on the jury for that edition.

+Passenger service

+Access

+The station has three entrances, all of which allow access to the building: